aporia-ai/TrainInvaders/README.md

 2. Run `make build-game` to get a local and compiled copy of the game (if not exists)
 2. Enter `src/view` directory and run `npm run serve` to deploy local environment
 2. Implement your ideas
 3. Made changes in the game (C files)?
-Re-run `make build-game` and check them out
+Re-run `make build-game` from root dir and check them out
-5. Enter root directory, run `pip install . --upgrade` and test the changes in your notebook
+5. Enter root directory, run `make build`, `pip install . --upgrade` and test the changes in your notebook
 6. PR us!

 ## Thanks to 🙏